This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TryMembersMark #CollectiveBias

 Tackle all laundry in three days

 There seem to be two mindsets in terms of laundry: do a load daily or do it all at once.
 Do I really want to be completing a task every single day that doesn’t bring me joy?
 No. With our schedule changing from day-to-day during the week, accomplishing a load of laundry every day is tough for us.
-Because of this, we’ve transitioned into a 3-day plan.
+Because of this, we’ve transitioned to a 3-day plan.

 Day 1: Prep